 Watching sports is a great deal of fun, but playing them is often even more rewarding.
 There are many reasons to pursue a sport, and the motivation may differ by person.
 Picking up a new sport is a great way to stay fit, actively engage in a hobby, or learn a new skill you’ve always wanted to try.
 The options for which sport you can choose are plentiful, even if you don’t immediately gravitate toward one in mind.
-There may just be the untapped, perfect activity that caters to your abilities or strengths!
+There may just be the untapped, perfect activity that caters to your abilities and strengths!
 Sports can actively help you develop skills that will be applicable across many avenues in life, as well as find a community and support network built on shared interests.

 Here are some great benefits and character-building skills you can gain by participating in a sport of your choice:

 Humans naturally feed off each other’s energy when in a team.
 Learning how to work with the weaknesses and strengths of others, or how to give fair play to teammates so they can develop themselves, is a skill exercised throughout a sport.
 Even if you play a solo sport, there may be opportunities to join a league or learn from a coach.
 Better yet, it gives you the opportunity to have your effort add to the overall success of a team (Olympics, anyone?).
-Practicing a sport teaches one how to appreciate the differences every player brings to the table, to provide help and support when their teammates need it, and to work best with others.
+Practicing a sport--such as soccer or basketball--teaches one how to appreciate the differences every player brings to the table, to provide help and support when their teammates need it, and to work best with others.
 The ability to work effectively in a team setting will help you become an effective player off-field too.

 Eventually, your team effort in a sport may grow into an opportunity for leadership.
 Learning how to direct, encourage, and help your players meet a mutual end goal for everyone’s benefit will help you in both your personal life and in the workplace.
 Becoming a leader within a team creates a level of self-confidence and understanding that is hard to find elsewhere.
 Leadership teaches you to express yourself, encourage others to fulfill their abilities, and make the team as strong as possible.